CarlosNobleJesus/landmark-identifier-docs/privacy-policy.md

 ## 3. Usage & Diagnostic Data

-- We may collect **anonymous crash reports and diagnostic data** through Apple or third-party tools.
+- We do not currently collect any usage or diagnostic data.
-- This helps us improve app performance and user experience.
+- We reserve the right to start collecting usage or diagnostic data for the sole purpose of product development and support.
+However, if we do so, no personal content (images, locations, etc.) would be included in this data.
-- No personal content (images, locations, etc.) is included in this data.
+- Any changes in this policy will be updated in our App Store listing.

 ---